pollen-metrology/docker-phabricator-cluster/ENV-LIST.md

 # Full Environment Variable Reference

-- `PHABRICATOR_HOST` - The domain name for the Phabricator host (e.g. "mydomain.com").
+- `PHABRICATOR_HOST` - The FQDN which is served by this Phabricator (standalone setu) of by the whole cluster (cluster setup).
 - `PHABRICATOR_CDN` - The domain name to use for serving files and other user content (optional, but recommended).
 - `PHABRICATOR_REPOSITORY_PATH` - The path to store repository data in.
 This directory should be a volume mapped from the host, otherwise repository data will be lost when the container is destroyed.
 - `PHABRICATOR_STORAGE_TYPE` - The type of storage to use for files.
 Defaults to `mysql`, but you can set it to `disk` or `s3` for alterate storage options (see [Basic Configuration](BASIC-CONFIG.md)).